droodman/Mittag-Leffler-for-Stata/README.md

 # Mittag-Leffler for Stata
  Mittag-Leffler function in Stata/Mata using Garrappa (2015) algorithm

-This is a direct port of Roberto Garrappa's MATLAB implementation of his inverse-Laplace-transform method.
-It produces a function, mlf() with identical syntax and behavior as the MATLAB original.
+This is a direct port of Roberto Garrappa's MATLAB implementation of his inverse-Laplace-transform method for computing the one-, two-, or three-parameter Mittag-Leffler function.
+The package provides a Mata function, mlf() with identical syntax and behavior as the MATLAB original.

-Sources:
+Source:
 R. Garrappa, Numerical evaluation of two and three parameter Mittag-Leffler functions, SIAM Journal of Numerical Analysis, 2015, 53(3), 1350-69.

-mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function
+Documentation for the MATLAB original: mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function

 To use this file in Stata, more precisely in Mata, run MattagLeffler.mata one time as if it were a do file.
 This will create the compiled module lMattagLeffer.mlib, and make the function available.
 No additional documentation is